tranhelen/tranhelen/_posts/2019-06-17-hardworkandplay.md

 My parents had a laissez-faire approach to life and me: whatever.
 So, I wasn't one of the many who were raised to avoid risks (or pushed to take them) until I left the confines of my house and started meeting everyone else.
 I was told I wasn't good at sports and I shouldn't bother.

-I often think about this in conjunction with this commercial by Dove,
+I often think about this in conjunction with this commercial by P&G,

 <figure class="video">
     <iframe src="https://www.youtube.com/embed/yIxA3o84syY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>